 Embedded systems require dependable operating systems, especially in Life Sciences.
 Not only must operating systems support every tool in the researchers’ tech stack; but individual researchers must also be well-acquainted with the way those systems work.
 Researchers need resource management solutions that share information between stakeholders easily and securely.

 3. Applications and Software

-Most life science organizations use a variety of on-prem, cloud-enabled, open-source and even home-grown applications procured on short-term contracts.
+Most Life Science organizations use a variety of on-prem, Cloud-enabled, open-source, and even home-grown applications procured on short-term contracts.
 This offers flexibility, but organizations cannot easily coordinate between software and applications with different implementation and support requirements.
 Since these tools come from different sources and have varying levels of post-sale documentation and support, scientists often have to take up the heavy burden of harmonizing their tech stack on their own.

 Researchers have access to more scientific instruments than ever before.
-Manufacturers routinely provide assistance and support implementing these systems, but that is not always enough.
-Startups need expert guidance establishing workflows that utilize technological and human resources optimally.
+Manufacturers routinely provide assistance and support in implementing these systems, but that is not always enough.
+Startups need expert guidance in establishing workflows that utilize technological and human resources optimally.

 But building and optimizing scientific workflows is not a one-size-fits-all endeavor; teams with multiple research goals may need separate workflows optimized differently to accommodate each specific research goal.

 Optimizing a set of research processes to deliver predictable results is not possible without a stable compute environment in place.
 For Life Science research organizations to develop a robust set of best practices, they must first implement the scientific computing model that makes those practices possible.
 This takes expert guidance and implementation from professionals who specialize in IT considerations unique to a research and development environment that, many times, lean startups simply don’t have on the team.